lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Part 3: Create a docker linter

-For this second decorator, we would like to build a task responsible to analyze a Dockerfile and check that it follow good practices.
+For this second decorator, we would like to build a task responsible of analyzing a Dockerfile and check that it follows good practices.
 There are plenty of tools to do like [dockle](https://github.com/goodwithtech/dockle), [hadolint](https://github.com/hadolint/hadolint) and in our case [dockerfilelint](https://github.com/replicatedhq/dockerfilelint) chosen for its simplicity.

 ### Build our linter task